dotfurther/OpenDiscoverSDK/README.md

 * eDiscovery applications such as early case assessment (ECA) or full processing
 * And more...

+In addition to the Open Discover SDK, we also provide higher level APIs built upon the SDK (Open Discover Platform) that help users build high volume document processing workflows.

 ## Open Discover SDK Help:
 The Open Discover SDK Help is published here: https://dotfurther.github.io/OpenDiscoverSDKHelp/